-- When employing a retiree of the Teacher Retirement System, the employer shall pay both the member contribution and the state contribution as an employment after retirement surcharge. - All public schools, charter schools and regional education service centers must contribute 1.7 percent of the member's salary beginning in fiscal year 2022, gradually increasing to 2 percent in fiscal year 2025.
+- When employing a retiree of the Teacher Retirement System, the employer shall pay both the member contribution and the state contribution as an employment after retirement surcharge. - All public schools, charter schools and regional education service centers must contribute 1.8 percent of the member's salary beginning in fiscal year 2022, gradually increasing to 2 percent in fiscal year 2025.

 Actuarial Assumptions.
-The total pension liability in the August 31, 2021 actuarial valuation and rolled forward to August 31, 2022 was determined using the following actuarial assumptions:
+The total pension liability in the August 31, 2022 actuarial valuation and rolled forward to August 31, 2023 was determined using the following actuarial assumptions:

 The active mortality rates were based on the published PUB(2010) Mortality Tables for Teachers, below median, also with full generational mortality.
-The post-retirement mortality rates for healthy lives were based on the 2021 TRS of Texas Healthy Pensioners Mortality Tables, with full generational projection using ultimate improvement rates from the most recently published project scale ("U-mp").
+The post-retirement mortality rates for healthy lives were based on the 2021 TRS of Texas Healthy Pensioners Mortality Tables, with full generational projection using ultimate improvement rates from the most recently published project scale ("U-MP").

-August 31, 2021

-rolled forward to

-Valuation Date August 31, 2022
+Valuation Date August 31, 2022 rolled forward to August 31, 2023

 Actuarial Cost Method Individual Entry Age Normal

 Asset Valuation Method Fair Value

 Single Discount Rate 7.00%

-Long-term expected Investment Rate of Return 7.00%
+Long-term Expected Rate 7.00%

-Municipal Bond Rate as of August 2022 3.91%
+Municipal Bond Rate as of August 2023 4.13%

+Last year ending August 31 in Projection Period (100 years) 2122

-Inflation 2.3%
+Inflation 2.30%

-Salary Increases including inflation 2.95% to 8.95%
+Salary Increases 2.95% to 8.95% including inflation

-Benefit Changes during the year None

 Ad hoc post-employment benefit changes None

-^{}The source for the rate is the Fixed Income Market Data/Yield Curve/Data Municipal Bond with 20 years to maturity that include only federally tax-exempt municipal bonds reported in Fidelity Index's "20 year municipal G.O.
-AA Index"
+\The source for the rate is the Fixed Income Market Data/Yield Curve/ Data Municipal bonds with 20 years to maturity that include only federally tax-exempt municipal bonds as reported in Fidelity Index's "20-Year Municipal GO AA Index."

-The actuarial methods and assumptions used in the determination of the total pension liability are the same assumptions used in the actuarial valuation as of August 31, 2021.
+The actuarial methods and assumptions used in the determination of the total pension liability are the same assumptions used in the actuarial valuation as of August 31, 2022.

 Discount Rate.
 A single discount rate of 7.00 percent was used to measure the total pension liability.
 The single discount rate was based on the expected rate of return on plan investments of 7.00 percent.
 The projection of cash flows used to determine this single discount rate assumed that contributions from active members, employers and the nonemployer contributing entity will be made at the rates set by the Legislature during the 2019 legislative session.
-It is assumed that future employer and state contributions will be 8.50 percent of payroll in fiscal year 2020 gradually increasing to 9.55 percent of payroll over the next several years.
-This includes all employer and state contributions for active and rehired retirees.
+It is assumed that future employer and state contributions will be 9.50 percent of payroll in fiscal year 2024 increasing to 9.56 percent in fiscal year 2025 and thereafter.
+This includes all employer and state contributions for active and retirees.